Most counseling experiences are going to touch on cognitive exercises in some way, shape, or form.

 My experience with cognitive exercises has been on the job if you will, and I usually discover an ANT or automatic negative thought after I have suffered an unpleasant consequence, but there are some new tools out there that give me an opportunity to train my awareness of my thinking so I can change the thought to change the feeling before I utter the words which will get me in trouble, or I make the expression which someone else may interpret as insulting.

-The first tool, which Evans and Burghardt discuss, is a brain fitness program called Mind Sparke Brain Fitness Pro, based on the dual n back task, which is a fun, frustrating, and addictive practice which will increase your awareness of how fast you drift away from a task.
+The first tool is a brain fitness program called Mind Sparke Brain Fitness Pro, based on the dual n back task, which is a fun, frustrating, and addictive practice which will increase your awareness of how fast you drift away from a task.

 Mind Sparke practice has the side effect of increasing your IQ also, as measured by your fluid intelligence.
 Practice with Mind Sparke will exponentially increase your awareness of what is happening in your own head, and give you the ability to replace limiting cognitions with something more empowering.
 (Remember Gratitude is the Attitude)?